USF-CS315-F23/USF-CS315-F23.github.io/guides/key-concepts.md

   - Callee-saved registers (`sp`, `ra`, `s0`, `s1`, ... `s11`)
     - These must be preserved on the stack by the callee, on entry to the function.
     - They should be restored on exit.
-    - The stack pointer is preserve by subtracting (stack allocation) on function entry and adding (stack deallocation) on function exit the name number of bytes.
+    - The stack pointer is preserved by subtracting (stack allocation) on function entry and adding (stack deallocation) on function exit the name number of bytes.
     - The `sp` should be a multiple of 16 (for performance compatibility with some instructions)
 - Functions that don't call other functions do not need to allocate stack space.
   - Only need stack space if the function uses caller-saved registers